nishanttotla/hugo-blog-skeleton/content/sample-post.md

 +++

 This is a sample post to demonstrate all the cool stuff that can be put inside a post on this blog.
 This is written in markdown, so all markdown syntax works, obviously.
-Let's look at some notable things that can be done here.
+Let's look at **some notable things** that can be *done here*.

+# H1 headers are pretty big

 Code looks like `cmd <opt>`.
 You can also write blocks of code like
 ```